sailorthalia/sailorthalia/README.md

-# Hi, I'm Thalia and I'm current learning front-end!
-Hopefully you can enjoy my projects and feel free to browse <3
+<h1>Hi, I'm Thalia and I'm current learning front-end!
+Hopefully you can enjoy my projects and feel free to browse <3</h1>

 <div align="center">
   <a href="https://github.com/sailorthalia">